dr-strangecode/jojo/README.md

 1. compile jojo (I'll eventually make a little repository, but it will probably be a while)
 2. create a config file - this is where you tell jojo about your scripts and what url to serve them from
 3. create an init file - jojo just logs to stderr and stdout - capture those in your logs however you like

-## Thoughts

-I wanted something stupid easy to install that could be 100% repeated with code from configuration management.
-With this, I can create machines that have a single responsibility.
-I can also quit logging in from one machine into another.

 ## Sample Usage and Responses